ietf-tools/bibxml-service/README.rst

 It is required to run Compose from repository root (.git directory must be present).

-Ensure requisite environment variables are configured in the environment.
+Ensure requisite environment variables are set.
 For convenience, you can place in repository root a file `.env` with contents like this::